 Get an Edge Betting on Hearthstone

 The better understanding you have of the game, the more educated your bets can be.
 Knowing what the current meta is, popular strategies that are used, and the individual strengths of each class can significantly increase your odds of a successful bet.
 For instance, if a specific player has all control decks (typically a deck with late game cards – i.e. warrior, handlock, mage, etc.) and is playing against a player who has all rush decks (typically an early aggression deck – i.e. hunter, murloc, rogue, etc.), the odds favor the player with the rush deck.
 To further compound this, researching individual players is huge as well.
-Knowing what type of playstyle they prefer, their in-game decision making, and skill level is important.
-A large quantity of competitive players will stream on Twitch, giving bettors a superb platform to inspect different players.
+Knowing what type of playstyle they prefer, their in-game decision making, and their skill level is important.
+A large number of competitive players will stream on Twitch, giving bettors a superb platform to inspect different players.

-Unlike team oriented games such as League of Legends, Dota 2, or Smite, Hearthstone can be closely associated with a poker style of game.
+Unlike team oriented games such as League of Legends, Dota 2, Heroes of the Storm, or Smite, Hearthstone can be closely associated with a poker style of game.
 In the moment decisions and using diverse strategies will ultimately determine the winner of a matchup.
 In essence, Hearthstone boils down to numbers and probabilities.
 The most successful bettors will do their homework on individual players, their strengths and weaknesses, and develop a probability chart for their chances of winning using certain decks and against certain decks.